Trump says he could send "Army, Navy, Air Force, Marines" into U.S. cities "if it was necessary"

 The Posse Comitatus Act restricts the U.S. military from carrying out domestic law enforcement actions.
 But there are exceptions to the law.

-"He is talking about the Insurrection Act, which allows use of federal military forces in a law enforcement capacity," said Geoffrey Corn, director of the Center for Military Law and Policy at Texas Tech University School of Law and a former inspector general over the Pentagon, in an email to CBS News.
+"He is talking about the Insurrection Act, which allows use of federal military forces in a law enforcement capacity," said Geoffrey Corn, director of the Center for Military Law and Policy at Texas Tech University School of Law, in an email to CBS News.
 "This is very rarely used."

 The last time a president invoked the Insurrection Act was in 1992, when Gov. Gray Davis of California asked President George H.W.
 Bush for help to quell the riots in Los Angeles after a jury acquitted four police officers who were accused of assaulting and beating Black man Rodney King.
 The incident was caught on video.

-"He would have to invoke this provision unless a governor requested the help," Corn said of Mr. Trump.
+"He would have to invoke the provision allowing use of the military to assist in enforcing federal law unless a governor requested the help," Corn said of Mr. Trump.

 In D.C., Mr. Trump deployed the D.C.
 National Guard troops under a section of federal law known as Title 32, meaning they're not subject to the Posse Comitatus Act.
 Members of the D.C.
 Guard also deployed in Title 32 status in 2020, in response to protests over the murder of George Floyd, when the D.C. government requested additional manpower.
 They also deployed in Title 32 status in response to the Jan.
 6, 2021, assault on the Capitol, after some delay.